ShahleemLatif/Generative_AI/README.md

 2. Install the required Python packages:
    pip install Pillow requests transformers diffusers torch numpy

-3. Open and run the Untitled-1.py notebook in a Jupyter environment.
+3. Open and run the Jupyter notebook files in a Jupyter environment.
 4. Follow the instructions in the notebook to load the models, generate masks, perform inpainting, and launch the interactive app.

 ## **2\.
 Custom Chatbot with OpenAI Embeddings**